SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: The Bicriteria -Path Problem

 \subsection{Acknowledgements}

 We would like to thank Jesper Nederlof for an inspiring discussion on Subset Sum.

-A.A. was supported by the grants of Virginia Vassilevska Williams: NSF Grants CCF-1417238, CCF-1528078 and CCF-1514339, and BSF Grant BSF:2012338.
-D.H. has received funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement number 631163.11, and by the ISRAEL SCIENCE FOUNDATION (grant No. 551145/).
+\emph{A.A.} was supported by the grants of Virginia Vassilevska Williams: NSF Grants CCF-1417238, CCF-1528078 and CCF-1514339, and BSF Grant BSF:2012338. \emph{K.B.:} This work is part of the project TIPEA that has received funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No.\ 850979). \emph{D.H.} has received funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement number 631163.11, and by the ISRAEL SCIENCE FOUNDATION (grant No. 551145/).